mjhasbach/node-connection-paths/readme.md

 #### connections.areConnected(```opt```, ```cb```)

-Determine if a source and destination are connected
+Determine if a source and destination are connected.
+Note that it is much faster to use a [directed graph](http://en.wikipedia.org/wiki/Directed_graph).
+There are several directed graph libraries available on NPM, including [graph.js](https://www.npmjs.com/package/graph.js) and [directed-graph](https://www.npmjs.com/package/directed-graph).

 * object `opt` - An options object
   * string `source` - A source